hoplon/javelin/README.md

 Note that the sum is only logged a single time, even though both `a` and `b` have been updated.

+*Note:* Inside a transaction input cells contain their in-transaction values (i.e. the effects of `swap!` and `reset!` are visible inside the transaction) but since propagation does not occur during a transaction formula cells contain their pre-transaction values.

 ## Javelin API

 Requiring the namespace and macros: